 What is a Workspace?

-NetDocuments has the ability to provide shared workspaces that are based on a specific table-based Profile attribute.
-For example, in a law firm, this could be a Matter-based view of documents, emails, etc. Another type of organization might choose to base their workspaces on Accounts, Projects, or Properties.
+NetDocuments allows shared workspaces that are based on a specific table-based profile attribute.
+For example, in a law firm, a workspace could be a Matter-based view of documents, emails, etc. Another kind of organization might choose to base their workspaces on Accounts, Projects, or Properties.
 For example, if you are using this as a law firm, the Cabinet Administrator would setup workspaces to be based on a Matter profile attribute.
-You could then go to a Workspace for any Matter that you choose.
-The Matter Workspace will provide one view of all of the documents, messages, folders, categories, etc. for that specific Matter which are seen by all users who view that Matter.
-Any changes made by anyone to a Workspace, affects the view of the Workspace for all users accessing it.
-This feature is also referred to as a Matter-centric view or approach to managing your documents.
+You could then go to a workspace for any Matter that you choose.
+The Matter workspace will provide one view of all of the documents, messages, folders, categories, etc. for that specific Matter which are seen by all users who view that Matter.
+Any changes made by anyone to a workspace, affects the view of the workspace for all users accessing it.
+This feature is also referred to as a Matter-centric approach to managing your documents.

 Favorite Matters (Workspaces)

-You can click the lookup ellipses and a small dialog will be displayed as shown below.
+You can click the lookup (...) ellipses and a small dialog will be displayed as shown below.
 This is where you search for pre-defined Client (or Matter) numbers (Keys) or names (Descriptions).
-You can change the default search option by clicking the "Make this my default" link next to the radio buttons.
+You can change the default search option by clicking the "Make this my default sort" link next to the radio buttons.

 Adding to your Favorite Matters list

-You have an option to add a Workspace to the Favorite Matters (Workspace) list by clicking the blue star next to the workspace name to turn it yellow.
-You would add a Workspace to Favorite Matters primarily if you wanted to subsequently access it.
-That Workspace will now be displayed under the Favorite Matters list (this list will be named based on the Profile attribute that was defined by the Administrator) and can be accessed by clicking the name of the Workspace.
+You can add a workspace to the Favorite Matters (Workspace) list by clicking the gray star next to the workspace name to turn it orange.
+You would add a workspace to Favorite Matters primarily if you wanted to subsequently access it.
+That workspace will now be displayed under the Favorite Matters list (this list will be named based on the profile attribute that was defined by the Administrator) and can be accessed by clicking the name of the workspace.
 For a law firm it would typically say Favorite Matters.
-You can add more Workspaces (or Matters) to the Favorite Matters list for other workspaces that you will access most often.
+You can add more workspaces (or Matters) to the Favorite Matters list for other workspaces that you will access most often.
 The maximum list in Favorite Matters for each person is 350 matters at any one time.
-When you are no longer using a specific Workspace (Matter), you can remove it from the list by clicking the yellow star to turn it blue again.
+When you are no longer using a specific workspace (Matter), you can remove it from the list by clicking the yellow star to turn it blue again.
 It can always be added back to Favorite Workspaces if you want to use it again.

 NOTE: Under Settings > Application Settings, you can define whether to default the display to Favorite Workspaces or Recent Workspaces.